mightychoc/screenblitz/README.md

 If you see this message, this means that `screenblitz` is having troubles to find the listening party.
 There are multiple possibilities where this might come from:

+- [ ] Is the listener running?
-- Did you specify the `-l` flag on the listener?
+- [ ] Did you specify the `-l` flag on the listener?
-- If you are running your own GSRN-server, did you specify the `GSOCKET_IP` in `.env` on the Screen Crab?
+- [ ] If you are running your own GSRN-server, did you specify the `GSOCKET_IP` in `.env` on the Screen Crab?
 Did you define and export the variable on the listener?
-- Is the listener running before the Screen Crab is running?